 According to Statistics Canada, back pain is among the most common chronic conditions in the Canadian population, with four out of five adults experiencing at least one episode of back pain in their lives.
 Conditions such as sciatica and degenerative disc disease can be the causes of this musculoskeletal pain, but the cause of back pain is not identified in 85-95 percent of people.
 One of the best ways to address back problems is to begin stretching.

-Factors such as poor muscle tone, sedentary lifestyle, obesity, poor posture and improper lifting can be culprits contributing to back pain.
+Factors such as poor muscle tone, sedentary lifestyle, obesity, poor posture, and improper lifting can be culprits contributing to back pain.
 There is evidence that chronic stress and depression also can be responsible for back pain.

 Taking time to look after ourselves is incredibly important.
-Stretching is an important tool to add to your self care toolkit for not only physical but mental wellbeing.
+Stretching is an important tool to add to your self-care toolkit for not only physical but mental well-being.

 Our spines are made of vertebrae, nerves, muscles, ligaments, and tendons.
-It is an incredibly complex set up, and designed to support the bulk of our body weight.
+It is an incredibly complex setup and designed to support the bulk of our body weight.

 Stretching keeps muscles loose and ligaments flexible.
-It reduces stress on our joints and promotes the effective movement of blood and nutrients throughout our body.
+It reduces stress on our joints and promotes the effective movement of blood and nutrients throughout our bodies.
 Without stretching, our bodies become stiff, and our movements can be reduced.
 Things can become pretty painful!

 Pain can increase to the point where our daily activities become difficult, and we start to lose our range of motion.
-Back pain can effect our mood, our relationships, and our quality of work.
+Back pain can affect our mood, our relationships, and our quality of work.
 Stretching is an important, but often overlooked part of a fitness routine.
 Everyone, from athletes to newbies, can benefit.

-For individuals with acute low back pain, stretching is particularly important even though activity is often the last thing we desire when we are in physically uncomfortable.
+For individuals with acute low back pain, stretching is particularly important even though activity is often the last thing we desire when we are physically uncomfortable.
 Tight muscles can lead to a decrease in our range of motion.
 When this happens, we become more likely to strain the muscles in our back, which, in turn, can result in back pain and a risk of injury.